 Key nutrients of phosphorous, potassium and magnesium play their role too.
 With our recent mild autumn and winter months, there are few weeks of the year where there isn't grass growth.

-It is vital that your lawn is able to outcompete moss - our Lawn Care Treatment Programme contains three moss control applications within our five visits to be sure we don't lose control of moss within the wettest and darkest months of the year.
+It is vital that your lawn is able to outcompete moss - our Lawn Maintenance Programme contains three moss control applications within our five visits to be sure we don't lose control of moss within the wettest and darkest months of the year.

-Iron is a key element when it comes to moss control but as with any product it is important it is used at the correct rates and quantities for a sustainable programme.
+Iron is a key element but as with any product it is important it is used at the correct rates and quantities for a sustainable programme.

 4) Reduce Thatch